AndrewSRea/My_Learning_Port_II/Django/Django_Docs/User_Authentication/README.md

 # User authentication in Django

 Django comes with a user authentication system.
 It handles user accounts, groups, permissions, and cookie-based user sessions.
-This section of the documentation explains how the default implementation works out of the box, as well as how to [extend and customize]() it to suit your project's needs. <!-- next module -->
+This section of the documentation explains how the default implementation works out of the box, as well as how to [extend and customize](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/User_Authentication/Customizing_Auth#customizing-authentication-in-django) it to suit your project's needs.

 ## Overview